Empower Field at Mile High: Naming rights

 During construction of the new stadium, Denver mayor, Wellington Webb opposed the sale of the stadium's naming rights.
 At this time, the potential partners were AT&T, Janus Capital, and Invesco Funds Group.
 A group called Friends of Mile High created a poll asking whether fans preferred the old name or would be fine with a corporate sponsor.
 The poll found that 70% of respondents preferred to keep the name as Mile High despite a potential loss of $89 million in revenue for the state.

 Many fans opposed a corporate name and wished to retain the previous venue's name, "Mile High Stadium."
 The Denver Post initially refused to use the Invesco label and referred to it as Mile High Stadium for several years before changing its policy and adding Invesco to articles.

 On August 16, 2011, the Metropolitan Stadium District announced Invesco would immediately transfer the naming rights to Englewood-based Sports Authority in a 25-year agreement worth $6 million per year.
 In August 2016, the Denver Broncos paid $3,601,890 to the Metropolitan Football Stadium District to purchase the naming rights to the stadium.
 As the naming rights change began to occur, the MFSD sought permission to install larger signs on the newly named stadium.
 Residents of the neighborhood sought to block the installation of new signs in an effort to keep light pollution down.
 Neighborhood complaints included concerns about light pollution as well as the aesthetic value of the Sports Authority sign that the MFSD hoped to install on the stadium.

 In 2016, several Colorado legislators attempted to pass a bill in the Colorado State Legislature that would require the "Mile High" moniker regardless of any naming rights deal, citing the large public contribution to the stadium's construction; the bill failed to pass out of a Senate Committee in May 2016.

 Many citizens of the surrounding neighborhoods have expressed discontent with the impact of the stadium on their environment.
-Residents have complained about the increased traffic on game days, frequent public urination by intoxicated fans.
+Residents have complained about the increased traffic and frequent public urination by intoxicated fans on game days.

 Financing

 A 2016 study by the Brookings Institution has found that the federal government lost out on significant tax revenue in their deal with the Broncos to pay for the stadium.
-The study of 36 professional football stadiums found that the tax exempt municipal bonds caused $49 million in lost tax revenue for the federal government.
+The study of 36 professional football stadiums found that the tax-exempt municipal bonds caused $49 million in lost tax revenue for the federal government.
 Additionally, the income tax break that bond holders could claim cost the government an additional $5 million.